Toxic Black Mold

 Tea tree oil has a strong smell but it will go away after some time.
 You can keep and use the solution you have made for a long time afterwards as tea tree oil does not lose its potency quickly.

-Grapefruit Seed Extract
+Mold Removal with Grapefruit Seed Extract

-Killing Mold with Grapefruit Seed Extract
+Grapefruit Seed Extract Mold Removal

 Grapefruit seed extract is similar to tea tree oil in that it is an expensive but very effective natural mold killer.
 The advantage of grapefruit seed extract over tea tree oil however is that it has almost no odor.
 Like tea tree oil you can buy grape fruit seed extract from most health food stores.